-The purpose of the accountant's audit of individual Financial Reports is to obtain reasonable assurance about whether the individual Financial Reports exist significant misrepresentation caused by fraudulent practices or error and issue audit report.
+Accountant's responsibility in audit of Consolidated Financial Reports reasonable assurance about whether the Consolidated Financial Reports exists significant misrepresentation caused by fraudulent practices or error and issue audit report.
 Reasonable assurance is high assurance.
-The audit work carried out according to generally accepted auditing standards cannot guarantee to find that individual Financial Reports exist significant misrepresentation.
+The audit work carried out according to generally accepted auditing standards cannot guarantee to find that Consolidated Financial Reports exist significant misrepresentation.
 False expression might be caused by fraudulent practices or error.
-If the individual amount or total number of false expression can reasonably predict the economic decision that will influence the user of consolidated financial statements, then it will be deemed as significance.
+If the individual amount or total number of false expression can reasonably predict the economic decision that will influence the user of Consolidated Financial Reports, then it will be deemed as significance.